holochain/docs-pages/src/pages/get-started/index.md

 So as not to run all the tests, and just run the one we just created, change `test` at the beginning of this test to `test.only`.

-Second, lets run just that test.
+Second, let's run just that test.
 In the command line run:

 ```bash
 npx vitest --run comment.test.ts
 ```

-note: When you want to run all the tests, change `test.only` back to `test` and in the command line, run:
+Note: When you want to run all the tests, change `test.only` back to `test` and in the command line, run:

 ```bash
 npm run test